Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

 Why are there so many LLMs?

-Until a year or two back, LLMs were limited to research labs and tech demos at AI conferences.
+Until a few years ago, LLMs were limited to research labs and tech demos at AI conferences.
 Now, they're powering countless apps and chatbots, and there are hundreds of different models available that you can run yourself (if you have the computer skills).
 How did we get here?

 Well, there are a few factors in play.
 Some of the big ones are: